tobegit3hub/seagull/docs/2014-10-18-implement-i18n-with-angular-translate.md

 ## Use Cookie To Remember Language

-The choice of language is just for one time.
+The change of language is just for one time.
 When you refresh the page, the value of $translate.use() will be reset.
-If you want to remember the choice of your perference, you need cookies or local storage to store it.
+If you want to remember the choice of your preference, you need cookies or local storage to store it.

-Fortunately I have found the great projects, angular-cookies and angualar-translate-storage.
+Fortunately we have found the great projects, angular-cookies and angualar-translate-storage.
 You should refer to their official page first, <https://github.com/angular/bower-angular-cookies> and <https://github.com/angular-translate/bower-angular-translate-storage-cookie>.

-So I ran `bower install angular-cookies --save` and ``bower install angular-translate-storage-cookies --save`` to download the libraries and include it in seagull/views/index.html.
+So I ran `bower install angular-cookies --save` and `bower install angular-translate-storage-cookies --save` to download the libraries and include it in seagull/views/index.html.

 ```
  <script src="static/bower_components/angular-cookies/angular-cookies.min.js"></script>